phetsims/paper-land/docs/setup/creator.md

 #### Creating New Templates

-1. Create a new project in the space of your choice (the `templates` space is the best choice if using our hosted program database).
+1. Create a new project in the space of your choice.
 2. Create your programs!
 Populate them with the necessary components to create a self-contained fully functioning (set of) program(s).
 3. Open the "Edit Templates" collapsible menu on the RIGHT PANE.
 4. Make sure you have "New Template" selected from the dropdown.
 Selecting an existing template will overwrite the programs in the LEFT PANE!